 This episode takes place at the eastern end of Lake Ontario, two days after the Bass opener.

-“To me” says Pete “opening day is like New Year’s Day: full of resolutions and promises.
-In my case, it’s pretty simple: set the tone for the season right now – go big or go home!
-Boating a five pound plus Smallie or even one approaching a six in the next day and a half, here, in this well-known bass fishery, would set a benchmark for the next 5+months”.
+“To me, opening day is like New Year’s Day,” says Pete.
+“It’s full of resolutions and promises.
+In my case, it’s pretty simple: set the tone for the season right now.
+Go big or go home!
+Boating a five-pound-plus smallie or even one approaching six-pounds in the next day and a half, here, in this well-known Bass fishery, would set a benchmark for the rest of the season.”

-The Smallies he’s after should be just off their spawn, probably hungry, possibly still somewhat belligerent and therefore hopefully aggressive.
-If all this works out, Pete could be in for a hey-day; and, the way the solunar science is lining up for the next 48 hours, boating a giant or 2 is very achievable.
+The smallies he’s after should be just finished spawning, probably hungry, possibly somewhat belligerent, and therefore, hopefully, aggressive.
+If all this works out, Pete could be in for a heyday; and, the way the solunar science is lining up for the next 48 hours, boating a giant or two is very achievable.

-This episode actually starts the evening before Pete’s trip out into the lake.
-“I had a few hours of daylight left so I figured I’d try to get a feel for the mainland fish, so I could prep for the next day.
-I needed to have a plan for the big guys”.
+This episode actually starts the evening before Pete’s trip out onto the lake.
+“I had a few hours of daylight left, so I figured I’d try to get a feel for the mainland fish so I could prep for the next day.
+I needed to have a plan for the big guys.”

-Fishing near the city of Kingston Ontario, he beat the shore pretty good but could only come up with 1 nice Smallie on a dropshot.
-His overall impression was that, in this area, the post spawn period was done, and the fish had dispersed into cooler, deeper water.
-Not what he was looking for… but… with the water being cooler out at the Ducks, conditions should be perfect”!
+Fishing near the city of Kingston, Ontario, he beat the shore pretty good, but could only come up with one nice smallie on a drop shot.
+His overall impression was that, in this area, the post-spawn period was done and the fish had dispersed into cooler, deeper water.
+Not what he was looking for.
+But, with the water being cooler out at “the Ducks”, conditions should be perfect.

-The time is 7am and Pete’s making his way from the town of Bath to the Main Duck Island.
-It’s long ride, especially in the fog that’s sitting on top of the water.
-With Duck Is being so far away, Pete must put all of his confidence into his GPS unit.
+The time is 7 AM and Pete’s making his way from the town of Bath to the Main Duck Island.
+It’s a long ride, especially in the fog that’s sitting on top of the water.
+With Duck Island being so far away, Pete must put all of his confidence into his GPS unit.

 “I’ve fished here before, so I know the topography.
-The south west aspect of the island presents a huge flat with a very gradual slope from shore.
-This was going to be a low tech expedition: I have no waypoints in my GPS.
-All I have are my trusty polarized sunglasses which, by the way are perfect for seeing into the gin clear waters.
-I could also see that there were no fish close to the shore- too shallow and too warm”.
+The southwest portion of the island presents a huge flat with a very gradual slope from shore.
+This is going to be a low-tech expedition: I have no waypoints in my GPS.
+All I have are my trusty polarized sunglasses which, by the way, are perfect for seeing into the gin-clear waters.
+I could also see that there were no fish close to the shore—too shallow and too warm.”

-After frantically searching for something different, Pete finally got on to a pattern.
-Focusing on the dark spots (which were actually boulders with some algae on them), he get two consecutive quality Smallmouth with a whacky rigged Senko on a dropshot rig.
-These fish were very aggressive.
-This says a lot of the fish’s attitude and sets the stage for the rest of the day.
+After frantically searching for something different, he finally gets onto a pattern.
+Focusing on the dark spots (which were actually boulders with some algae on them), he gets two consecutive high-quality Smallmouth with a wacky-rigged Senko on a drop shot rig.
+These fish are very aggressive.
+This says a lot about the fish’s attitude and sets the stage for the rest of the day.

-“With pretty much any Dropshot bait my setup is rigged about a foot above my sinker, which will stay in contact with the bottom while I gently flick the rod tip up and down to keep only the bait moving.
-A 12″ drop is a good starting point when Dropshotting no matter where you are fishing”.
+“With pretty much any drop shot bait, my set up is rigged about a foot above my sinker, which will stay in contact with the bottom while I gently flick the rod tip up and down to keep only the bait moving.
+A twelve-inch drop is a good starting point when drop-shotting, no matter where you are fishing.”

-From then on it was on!!!
-Pete proceeded to catch a bunch of fantastic Smallies and had one of his best opening week “days” ever.
+From then on, well… it was on!
+Pete proceeded to catch a bunch of fantastic smallies and had one of his best opening-week days ever.

-“I’ve done what I set out to do” says Pete “I caught a bunch of great fish, boated my 5’er AND A GIANT probably pushing 6!
-This definitely raises the bar and sets the standard for the rest of Smallmouth Bass season”… a tough feat to surpass!
+“I’ve done what I set out to do,” boasts Pete.
+“I caught a bunch of great fish, boated my fiver and a giant, probably pushing six!
+This definitely raises the bar and sets the standard for the rest of Smallmouth Bass season.”